-Pennsylvania statutes provide for investment of governmental funds into certain authorized investment types including U.S. Treasury bills, other short-term U.S. and Pennsylvania government obligations, insured or collateralized time deposits, and certificates of deposit.
+Pennsylvania statutes provide for investment of governmental funds into certain authorized investment types including U.S. Treasury bills, other short-term U.S. government obligations, short term commercial paper issued by a public corporation, banker's acceptances, insured or collateralized time deposits, and certificates of deposit.
 The statutes also allow the pooling of governmental funds for investment purposes.
 The deposit and investment policy of the Borough adheres to state statutes.
 Governmental funds are either maintained in demand deposits and certificates of deposit or invested with the Pennsylvania Local Government Investment Trust (PLGIT).
 There were no deposit or investment transactions during the year that were in violation of either the state statutes or the Borough's policy.